tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 *   Tooling is not forward compatible.

-\##

 ## Appendix: Future support for optimizing gradient functions

-This proposal is concerned with the inference of the composite ops, assuming that the downstream tooling today rarely if ever deals with gradients, and when it does, it can just rely on the provided implementation.
-However eventually this is likely to change, and thus we would like to keep the door open to extending this composite op framework to support optimization of both forward and backward passes.
+This proposal is concerned with the inference of the composite ops.
+The motivation today is that the downstream tooling today rarely if ever deals with gradients, and when it does, it can rely on the provided implementation.
+However eventually this is likely to change, and we would like to keep the door open for extending this composite op framework to support optimization of both forward and backward passes.
 In this appendix we provide several options of how this could be potentially supported in the future, for the reference purposes.